Frequently asked questions

 Do you offer different doula packages?

 I do this work because I want to accompany you on your entire childbirth journey.
-As such, I have put together a package that includes childbirth education, tailored to your needs, and a post-partum doula visit.
-This allows us to build a meaningful relationship that best supports your journey.
-Birth and newborn photography are optional - feel free to ask me more!
+As such, I have put together a package that includes childbirth education, tailored to your needs, and a postpartum doula visit.
+This allows us to build a meaningful relationship that best supports your birth journey from start to finish.
+I have also found that birth photography helps clients process their birth and see their own power in a special way, so I now include it for all doula clients.
+Newborn photography is optional - feel free to ask me more!

 How many clients do you take?

-I take about 6-8 clients per year and focus on clients for whom I think I truly am best positioned to be in relationship with you and your family and support your childbearing journey.
-This allows me to be on call for only you and no other families simultaneously.
+I take about 6-8 clients per year so that I can focus on one client at a time, and only work with clients for whom I truly believe I am the right doula to support their family and journey through birth.
+I am usually on call for only you and no other families simultaneously.
 This minimizes the risk of needing to call a backup and makes sure I can bring my all to our work together.
-Please reach out if you think we are a good fit, I can’t wait to meet you!

 What’s the difference between the Fresh 48 and in-home newborn photography options?